ibm-cloud-docs/event-notifications/en-release-notes.md

 Looking for {{site.data.keyword.cloud_notm}} status, platform announcements, security bulletins, or maintenance notifications?
 See [{{site.data.keyword.cloud_notm}} status](https://cloud.ibm.com/status?selected=status).
 {: note}

+## 31 May 2022
+{: #event-notifications-May2022}
+{: release-note}

+New destination: Slack
+:  Slack is now available as a destination.
+You can send notifications to your lack channels using Event Notifications.
+[Send notifications to your slack channels using IBM Cloud® Event Notifications](/docs/event-notifications?topic=event-notifications-en-destinations-slack).

 ## 29 Apr 2022
 {: #event-notifications-Apr2922}
 {: release-note}